First Nations and Inuit Skills Link Program

 First Nations organizations in British Columbia must apply through the First Nations Education Steering Committee.

-The Skills Link Program also supports national science camps.
-Held annually, these camps provide Indigenous students from across Canada with a chance to experiment within the fields of science and technology while encouraging them to consider a career in these fields.
+The Skills Link Program also supports National Science Camp.
+Held annually, these camps provide First Nations and Inuit students from across Canada with a chance to experiment within the fields of science and technology while encouraging them to consider a career in these fields.

 Related links